>

 🕑

 Bruteforce: It tries all possible 2^V subsets of vertices.
-In every iteration, it checks whether the currently selected subset of vertices is a valid vertex cover by iterating over all E edges and checking whether there is any edge that is not covered by the vertices in the currently selected subset.
+In every iteration, it checks whether the currently selected subset of vertices is a valid vertex cover by iterating over all E edges in O(E) and checking whether all edges are covered by the vertices in the currently selected subset.
 This bruteforce algorithm keeps the smallest size of the valid vertex cover as the answer.

 This bruteforce algorithm is available in both weighted and unweighted version.